enyeartc/Spice_Sales/README.md

        'summer', 'sweet', 'szechwan', 'tarragon', 'thai', 'threads',
        'thyme', 'toasted', 'true', 'turmeric', 'urfa', 'vanilla',
        'verbena', 'wasabi', 'weed', 'white', 'wood'

+So based in the previous recipe you would only get the following ingredients for this recipe.

+['garlic', 'cloves', 'scallions', 'ginger', 'green', 'thai', 'chiles', 'serrano', 'chile']

 ![image info](images/FeaturestoSpices.png)
 Break down every recipe and rub into list of Herbs and Spices